-Academic Progress toward the MSPS Degree and Student Evaluation formal evaluation is based includes course grades, progress in laboratory work, progress in meeting degree program deadlines, professional conduct, and progress toward an action plan for future educational or employment goals.
+Academic Progress toward the MSPS Degree and Student Evaluation

+Program Evaluation.
+Students in the MSPS program frequently receive informal feedback as a means to ensure that they are making progress in the development of skills and knowledge.
+The Director of the MSPS program more formally evaluates students each semester.
+Formal evaluations are given to both the student and the DGS.
+The primary information on which the formal evaluation is based includes course grades, progress in laboratory work, progress in meeting degree program deadlines, professional conduct, and progress toward an action plan for future educational or employment goals.
 Students will have an opportunity to discuss their evaluation with the Director of the MSPS program.
 Students also have the option of enclosing a statement with their evaluation, which will be filed in the Graduate Studies Office.